If you need funds for

 Who Holds 1031 Exchange Money?

-A qualified intermediary otherwise known as an accommodator is a company or person that holds the funds in the transaction until they can be transferred to the seller of the like-kind exchange property.
+A qualified intermediary, or an accommodator, is a company or person that holds the funds in the transaction until they can be transferred to the seller of the like-kind exchange property.

 How Much Are 1031 Fees?